-When I first developed an interest in calligraphy, I perused a lot of calligraphy photos online.
+When I first developed an interest in calligraphy, I looked at a lot of calligraphy photos online.
 Those photos featured a recurring theme: a strange-looking pen with a “thing” sticking out of its side.
-After some intensive Googling, I found out that the “thing” is called a “flange”, and the pen is called an “oblique calligraphy pen”.
+After some Googling, I found out that the “thing” is called a “flange”, and the pen is called an “oblique calligraphy pen”.

 Today’s article endeavors to answer basic questions about oblique pens.
 What is an oblique calligraphy pen, how do you write with it, which oblique pen should you use … these are all questions that I wish someone could have answered for me in 2012!
 I hope that this post clears up any confusion you have about the oblique calligraphy pen, and that it will help you to discover an invaluable tool to add to your collection.